Skip to main content

 Clinical opportunities for Fellows

 A Fellow is assigned each day to see the patients that are candidates to be listed for transplant and seen in the outpatient clinic.
 The Fellow will assess the patient, review the considerations for transplant with the Consultant, and together they will plan further investigations and optimisation.
-There is an expanding living related program for kidney recipients.
-In addition to transplant recipients the Fellows will be involved in the screening of prospective living related donors.

 Out of theatre work

-High risk Renal and Transplant patient clinics (usually Wednesdays).
+High risk renal and transplant patient clinics.

-Anaesthesia for vascular access and other types of dialysis including HERO grafts and “resurfacers”.
+Anaesthesia for vascular access and other types of dialysis including HERO grafts and 'resurfacers'.

-Contact
+Contact us

 Dr Andris Klucniks